 There are limits on how much you can save

-From 1 July 2022, the amount of eligible contributions that can count towards your maximum releasable amount across all years will increase from $30,000 to $50,000.
+From 1 July 2022, the amount of eligible contributions that can count towards your maximum releasable amount across all years increased from $30,000 to $50,000.
 The amount of eligible contributions that can count towards your FHSS maximum releasable amount for each financial year will remain at $15,000.

 Each person has an annual contribution limit